Wulian233/ChatAnimation/README.md

 Using this mod is very simple!

-First of all, you need to install Architectury API and Cloth Config API, and then you can install this module and use it!
+First of all, you need to install Cloth Config API, and then you can install this mod and use it!

 ## 👀 License